 - People v.
 Neulander (2019) – homicide verdict set aside because during the trial one of the jurors sent and received hundreds of text messages about the case and accessed local media websites that were covering the trial.

 - People v.
 McGregor (2019) – Attempted Murder verdict set aside because a juror was attracted to the Government’s witness and sought to develop a relationship with that witness during jury deliberations.

 The prosecutions of juror misconduct are rare.
 Even in People v.
 Neulander, a juror who sent over 7,000 text messages about the trial, then proceeded to delete the messages and lie to the court was not prosecuted for Juror Misconduct.
 Nonetheless, the integrity of the jury system is an upmost concern and the Penal Law contains the charges to prosecute someone criminally.

 Contact Top Rated Criminal Defense Attorneys

 If you or your loved one has been charged with New York Misconduct by a Juror charge, you need experienced defense counsel by your side.
 Furthermore, if you are considering filing a CPL 330.30 or CPL 440.40 motion, you should do so with counsel, as you frequently only have one opportunity to file such motion.
 We can help.
-Contact us today to schedule your consultation.
+Please call us at 212-729-9494 or contact us today for your free initial consultation.